estebanpw/cudagecko/README.md

 CUDAGECKO requires a CUDA capable device that supports warp shuffle instructions.

-Known to work with CUDA 10.0 and maxwell devices with compute capabilitiy 5.2
+Known to work with CUDA 10.0, 10.2 and 11.5 on Maxwell, Pascal and Ampere  devices with compute capabilitiy >5.2.

-CUDAGECKO uses AVX512 intrinsics by default since these are widely available.
-If your system does not have support for AVX512 vector operations, please remove the define `-DAVX512CUSTOM` from the `NVIDIAFLAGS` flags and then recompile the binaries as explained below.
+CUDAGECKO runs completely on the GPU by default - However, you can turn on partial processing on the CPU (not faster, but useful if you have a very old GPU) using AVX512 intrinsics from the vcl vector class library.
+If your system is not able to compile vector operations, please remove the define `-DAVX512CUSTOM` from the `NVIDIAFLAGS` flags and then recompile the binaries as explained below.

 ## Installation